Super-resolving frequency measurement with mode-selective quantum memory: Results

-In real experiments with finite statistics, the MLE for this separation estimation problem exhibits a non-zero bias, particularly at small separations.
-This bias comprises contributions from both higher-order asymptotic terms~\cite{Hervas_2025} and a distinct positive bias arising from the parameter space constraint.
-In our model, the separation $\epsilon$ is defined in the non-negative domain, $\Theta$.
-However, due to shot noise, the experimentally observed normalized counts $\bm{f}=(N_0/N,N_1/N)^\top$ may lie outside the physically valid range predicted by our model $\bm{\tilde{p}}$.
-When this occurs, the likelihood function $\mathcal{L}(\bm{x}|\epsilon)$ takes its maximum at the boundary of the parameter space constraint (i.e. $\epsilon=0$), leading to a positively skewed distribution of the estimator.
+In real experiments with finite statistics, the MLE exhibits a non-zero bias, particularly at small separations.
+This bias arises from both higher-order asymptotic terms~\cite{Hervas_2025} and the non-negativity parameter space constraint $\Theta$.
+Owing to shot noise, the experimentally observed normalised counts $\boldsymbol{f}= $ may lie outside the physically valid range.
+When this occurs, the likelihood function $\mathcal{L}(\boldsymbol{x}|\epsilon)$ takes its maximum at the boundary of the parameter space constraint (that is, $\epsilon=0$), leading to a positively skewed distribution of the estimator.
 This skewing effect results in an unavoidable bias for $\epsilon\to 0$, with the magnitude of the bias determined by the estimator’s distribution.
-The bias diminishes with higher photon counts $N$, as statistical fluctuations on $N_0$ and $N_1$ decrease, making the estimator's distribution at the boundary less probable (see the Supplementary Materials for details).
+The bias diminishes with higher photon counts $N$, as statistical fluctuations on $N_0$ and $N_1$ decrease, making the estimator's distribution at the boundary less probable (see Supplementary Section A for simulation results).